Skip To Content

 • Industry from relevant background

-Prof. Xiaopeng Shao has a PhD from Xidian University and joined Xidian University in 2010, where he established the Computational Imaging Research Laboratory.
-Now he is a full professor and the dean of the School of Optoelectronic Engineering.
-His work has impacted several areas of optical science, from scattering, polarization and bio-optics to engineering optics.
+Prof. Xiaopeng Shao has a PhD from Xidian University.
+He graduated from Xidian University in 2010, where he established the Computational Imaging Research Laboratory.
+He joined the Xi‘an Institute of Optics and Precision Mechanics of CAS in May 2024, where he is a full professor and vice institute director.
+His work has impacted several areas of optical science, from scattering, polarization, and bio-optics to engineering optics.
 Among his many accomplishments, Prof. Shao was awarded the Technological Invention Award in 2023 for his contributions to the field of optically polarized stereo imaging, including the development of a platform for polarized stereo imaging in passive environments, the extension of active, multiview stereo imaging to single-view and passive measurements and the demonstration of its potential as a new tool for high-precision stereo imaging for remote sensing and the development of a new concept for polarization in classical optics for multi spectrally integrated measurements.

 Image for keeping the session alive